grill/Alien-Watch/README.md

 How to play:

-When a ghost apears on the screen a timer starts and goes to zero.
-If 3 timers are simultaneously set to zero you have lost the game.
-To exorcise ghosts you have touch their tag and have the right amount of Resources in your bag.
-Your bag is displayed in the right corner on the top of the screen and contains a certain amount of red, blue, yellow and green resources.
-You can pick up resources by touching the tag of a coloured field.
+When a ghost apears on screen a timer starts and goes to zero.
+If 3 timers reach simultaneously zero, you have lost the game.
+In order to exorcise ghosts, you have to click on the correct are on the screen and have enough resources in your bag.
+Your inventory bag is displayed in the right top corner of the screen and shows red, blue, yellow and green resources.
+You can pick up resources by clicking on coloured fields.